ssiwan/kmt/README.md

 The DHS KMT security testing uses Snyk https://snyk.io.
 Snyk is used to detect web vulnerabilities such as cross site scripting and other web vulnerabilities.

 ![](https://github.com/dhsynergetech/kmt/blob/master/ImagesForReadme/Snyk%20Vulnerability%20Report.png?raw=true)
+The identified vulnerabilities are related to spring boot packages, and will be addressed in future sprints.

 ## Using Docker for development